CS109Group67/lendingclub/EthicalImplications.md

 While LendingClub does not have the demographic data associated with each loan or loan application (either they don't collect it or they just don't make it publicly available), LendingClub does share the 3-digit zip codes of the borrowers and applicants.
 We leveraged these zip codes to tie high-level demographic information to the loan data.

-After data processing (as described previously in the *Data Description here are five records with missing data, likely originating from sparsely populated zip code areas.
+After data processing (as described previously in the [Data Description](https://cs109group67.github.io/lendingclub/DataDescription.html) section), there are five records with missing data, likely originating from sparsely populated zip code areas.
 At least one 3-digit zip code area has a recorded population of zero.
 On average, the population is ~350k, with a household size of ~2.6 and a median income of $55k.
 For the average zip code area, the population is about evenly split between male and female, with the majority of the population White and having at least a High School education.
 (See **Table 1** below.)